timescale/docs/use-timescale/hyperfunctions/advanced-agg.md

 Timescale uses approximation algorithms to calculate a percentile without requiring all of the data.
 This also makes them more compatible with continuous aggregates.
-By default, TimescaleDB uses `uddsketch`, but you can also choose to use `tdigest`.
+By default, Timescale uses `uddsketch`, but you can also choose to use `tdigest`.
 This section describes the different methods, and helps you to decide which one you should use.